-Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2019-2020 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year l costs of attendance will be available:
+Check here if your institution's 2019-2020 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2019-2020 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration,

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS -
+G1 PRIVATE INSTITUTIONS

-Tuition: \$34,174 \$34,174
+Tuition: \$38,300 \$38,300

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$34,174 \$34,174
+Tuition: \$38,300 \$38,300

 G1 REQUIRED FEES: \$580 \$580

 G1 ROOM AND BOARD:

 (on-campus)

-G1 ROOM ONLY: 4 ^
+G1 ROOM ONLY:

-(on-campus) \$5,438 \$5,438
+(on-campus) \$6,016 \$6,016

-G1 BOARD ONLY: 40 -00
+G1 BOARD ONLY:

-(on-campus meal plan) \$3,780 \$3,780
+(on-campus meal plan) \$4,060 \$4,060

-[O

-G1 Comprehensive tuition and room and ' •
+G1 Comprehensive tuition and room an

-college cannot provide separate tuiti on and room and
+college cannot provide separate tuit ion and room and

 board fees):

-G1 Other:
+~ 4 Other and G1 Other: